 An array of strings that can be used to exclude updates from being decline regardless of the method used to decline them.

-An integer that controls how many months an update must be superseded before being declined.
-This is based on the creation date of the superseding update rather than the superseded update.
+An integer that controls how many months to keep updates before declining and/or deleting them.
+When declining updates this is based on the creation date of the superseding update rather than the superseded update.
 When deleting updates this is based on when the script declined the updates.
-This parameter must be used with the DeclineSuperseded parameter and only impacts those two features.
+This parameter must be used with the DeclineSuperseded or DeleteDeclined parameters and only impacts those two features.
 If this parameter is not defined then the script will use the exclusion period configured in the Software Update component for declining superseded updates or default to 3 if used in WSUSStandalone mode.

 If your environment or a the environment of a close ‘friend’ has never been maintained and the script times out when ran then run the script manually one time using this option.
 It will connect directly to the WSUS database (SUSDB) and get a list of obsolete updates using the spGetObsoleteUpdatesToCleanup stored procedure.
 It then loops through and deletes each one using the spDeleteUpdate stored procedure.
 This mimics what the WSUS cleanup wizard does but with a 24 hours timeout instead of the default 30 second one.
 Be aware that this may take hours, days, weeks, or even longer to complete.
 However, it most likely will complete unlike the wizard.
 Afterwards you should be able to run the script normally.